Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Dark-matter acoustic wave and large-scale structure

 \section{\bf Dark-matter acoustic wave and large-scale structure}

-In Sec.~\ref{oscillationh}, we describe the pair-density oscillations and particle-antiparticle density oscillations.
-Our attention is focused on the ``zero mode'' $|{\bf k}|=0$ oscillations $\delta^0_{_M}$ and $\Delta^0_{_M}$ of the frequency $\omega = (2H\Gamma)^{1/2}$ in Sec.~\ref{mode0} and their horizon crossing in Sec~\ref{hcross0}, as well as physical consequences for the baryogenesis and magnetogenesis in Secs~\ref{bary} and \ref{mag}.
+We describe in Sec.~\ref{oscillationh} the density perturbation modes $\delta^{\bf k}_{_M}$ and $\Delta^{\bf k}_{_M}$ of massive particle-antiparticle pair plasma.
+We focus on the ``zero mode'' $|{\bf k}|=0$ oscillating modes $\delta^0_{_M}$ and $\Delta^0_{_M}$ of the frequency $\omega = (2H\Gamma)^{1/2}$ in Sec.~\ref{mode0}.
+We study their subhorizon crossing in Sec.~\ref{hcross0sub} and superhorizon crossing in Sec.~\ref{lcross}.
+The latter accounts for the baryogenesis in Sec.~\ref{bary}.

-In this section, we shall discuss other oscillating modes $\delta^{\bf k}_{_M}$ and $\Delta^{\bf k}_{_M}$ ($|{\bf k}|\not=0$) of the frequencies $\omega_{\delta,\Delta}(|{\bf k}|)$ (\ref{fdp+}) and (\ref{fdp-}).
-In particular, for the modes $\Delta^{\bf k}_{_M}$, we examine the negative term $4\pi G\rho^H_{_M}\Delta^{\bf k}_{_M}$ in the frequency $\omega_{\Delta}(|{\bf k}|)$ (\ref{fdp-}) to study the Jeans instability in both (a) the pre-inflationary epoch where $m\gtrsim H$ and $v_s^2\lesssim 1$, namely pairs can be relativistic; and (b) the inflationary epoch where $m\gg H$ and $v_s^2\ll 1$, namely pairs are non relativistic.
-Note that the effective pair mass and degeneracy parameter $m$ is generally assigned for the pre-inflation, and $m=m_*$ has been used for the inflation, they are different from the one $m=\hat m$ for the reheating.
-To be specific, we turn to study the non-zero modes $\delta^{\bf k}_{_M}$ and $\Delta^{\bf k}_{_M}$ ($|{\bf k}|\not=0$) to see: \begin{enumerate}[(i)] \item their superhorizon crossings at $\omega_{\delta,\Delta}(|{\bf k}|)\approx H$ in the pre-inflation and inflation epochs; \item their subhorizon crossings at large length scales, yielding peculiar ``dark-matter'' sound waves imprinting on the matter power spectrum at large scale lengths; \item any possible impact on the formation of large-scale structure, \end{enumerate} and we present qualitative analysis and discussions, as well as speculations.
+From this section, we will study wave-propagating modes $\delta^{\bf k}_{_M}$ and $\Delta^{\bf k}_{_M}$ ($|{\bf k}|\not=0$) of the frequencies $\omega_{\delta,\Delta}(|{\bf k}|)$ (\ref{fdp+}) and (\ref{fdp-}).
+They represent dark-matter acoustic waves, as indicated by the red line in Fig.~\ref{schematicf}, that exited from (superhorizon crossing out) the horizon and reentered into (subhorizon crossing in) the horizon again.
+In particular, we focus on the pair symmetric density perturbation modes $\Delta^{\bf k}_{_M}$.
+We examine the negative term $4\pi G\rho^H_{_M}\Delta^{\bf k}_{_M}$ in the frequency $\omega_{\Delta}(|{\bf k}|)$ (\ref{fdp-}) to study the Jeans instability for the cases: (a) the pre-inflationary epoch where the mass parameter $m\gtrsim H$ and $v_s^2\lesssim 1$, namely, pairs can be relativistic; (b) the inflationary epoch where the mass parameter $m\gg H$ and $v_s^2\ll 1$, namely pairs are non-relativistic.
+Here the mass parameter $m$ are the values for the pre-inflation or inflation epoch.
+To be specific, we investigate the wave-propagating modes $\Delta^{\bf k}_{_M}$ and $\delta^{\bf k}_{_M}$: \begin{enumerate}[(i)] \item in the pre-inflation and inflation epochs, their superhorizon crossings out and modes frozen or amplified outside of the horizon; \item after the recombination, their subhorizon crossings reentry the horizon, yielding peculiar ``dark-matter'' acoustic waves imprinting on the matter power spectrum at large length scales; \item their possible impacts on forming large-scale structures and galaxy profiles. \end{enumerate}